randyridge/small-path-tracer/README.md

 smallpt: Global Illumination in C# (http://www.kevinbeason.com/smallpt/)

-This is a refactoring of Kevin Beason's smallpt to C#.
+This is a refactoring of Kevin Beason's smallpt in C#.
 Please visit Kevin's site for more information.

 My purpose is to refactor smallpt for my own amusement and education...
 This is similar to what Ronald Chen did in Java (http://pyrolistical.github.com/smallpt/).